pm67nz/hpc_training/_lessons/008-file-migration.md

 ---
 layout: post
-title: HPC3 Where are my files (FitzRoy or HPC3)?
+title: HPC3 Users' data and software migration to Kupe
 ---

 ### Files migration

-All FitzRoy users' files  will be migrated to HPC3 where each user will have their allocated home space.
+All FitzRoy users' files  will be migrated to Kupe where each user will have their allocated home space.